andretempera/db-workbench/README.md

 ## Roadmap – Future Database Additions
 The current version focuses on lightweight, Docker-friendly databases suitable for local experimentation.
-As the project evolves, the following may be added (roughly ordered by feasibility):
+As the project evolves, the following may be added:
 - [ ] Neo4j – Graph database with official Docker image and web UI
 - [ ] InfluxDB – Time-series database with built-in UI
 - [ ] CockroachDB – Distributed SQL, easy single-node setup